 Hogetsu shook his head again.
 “That is probably not the issue at play.
 Public order in Shisou is on the decline.
-At some point it will reach into the Imperial Palace.
-It may be mere unrest for now, but Shudatsu is proof that among them exist criminals that are beyond redemption.
+At some point, it will reach into the Imperial Palace.
+It may be mere unrest for now, but Shudatsu is proof that some criminals are beyond redemption.
 Hard to comprehend, harder to sympathize with.
 People who trample the most obvious principles of justice underfoot without the slightest hesitation—that’s the kind of thing that gives my big sister qualms, and everyone like her.”

 Hogetsu added with a faint smile, “She believes, along with most of the general public, that taking Shudatsu out of the picture will quench that sense of unease.
 Order will be restored to the world.”

 “No. That’s my interpretation.
 The part of me that’s still an ordinary citizen thinks so too.”